 The Ian Potter Centre houses the National Gallery of Victoria's Australian art collection, said to be the largest in the world.
 Admission to the permanent collection is free, but fees may apply to special exhibitions.
 The Ian Potter Centre is located at Federation Square.Continue to 5 of 10 below.

 Australian Centre for the Moving Image

-Visit the Australian Centre for the Moving Image while you're at Federation Square.
-It offers a Screen Gallery and a large collection of exhibits pertaining to Australian screen-based art, including film, video, television, interactive installations and computer animation.
-Admission is free.
+Another worthwhile—and free—stop at Federation Square, the Australian Centre for the Moving Image maintains a large collection of exhibits pertaining to Australian screen-based art, including film, video, television, interactive installations, and computer animation.

 06 of 10